TheSharks/WildBeastDocs/docs/install_windows.md

 Find `config.example.json` on your PC and open it using Notepad++ or any other code editor.

 !!! failure "What not to do"
     Don't open the file with Windows Notepad.
 This will cause a bucketload of issues that just complicate the install process.
-Use a modern text editor!
+Use a modern text editor like [Notepad++](https://notepad-plus-plus.org/).

 ### The config file